Classical Drama and Theatre

 Thus, the Classical Age was scion and heir of a sense of righteous vigor.
 Led by Pericles, a man who had to be re-elected to office every year but who was nonetheless firmly in control of Athens for much of his life, the Athenians set about expanding their commercial interests.
 Wealth soon poured into the city from an alliance called the Delian League which they had formed after the war for the benefit of all Greece, but their own mostly.

 This new prosperity fostered many different cultural endeavors.
 The Parthenon, for instance, rose on the site of an old wooden temple to Athena on the Acropolis, the natural outcropping of rock in the middle of the city.
-During the Second Persian War, the Persian king Xerxes had burnt the old temple to the ground, a destruction which, devastating as it was, opened the way for a new, more modern and more elaborate shrine to the patron goddess of Athens.
-[Click here for more information about the Parthenon and other sacred spaces in antiquity.]
+During the Second Persian War, the Persian king Xerxes had burnt the old temple to the ground, a destruction that, devastating as it was, opened the way for a new, more modern and more elaborate shrine to the patron goddess of Athens.
+(Click here for more information about the Parthenon and other sacred spaces in antiquity.)

 On the intellectual front, the best thinkers in the Greek-speaking world also flocked to Athens and imported a new way of looking at life dubbed philosophy ("love of wisdom").
 At first these so-called sophists—the term originally meant "craftsmen"—became teachers and popular lecturers and then began to uproot the traditional modes of thought and later morality in Athens.
-Sophist as a moniker eventually came to be a slur implying "quack" and "charlatan," but there was no denying, at least at the outset, that these "artisans" taught valuable skills which won for their students many a law suit and much political advancement.
+Sophist as a moniker eventually came to be a slur implying "quack" and "charlatan," but there was no denying, at least at the outset, that these "artisans" taught valuable skills which won many a lawsuit and much political advancement for their students.